hseeberger/akka-sse/README.md

 client.
 If that's all you need, SSE offers advantages, because it's much simpler and relies on HTTP only.

+Since version 2 Akka SSE supports both Scala and Java, even if the below examples show only Scala.

 ## Getting Akka SSE

 Akka SSE is published to Bintray and Maven Central.